The great looking picture above is from about 20 years ago.

-With the help of an Alberts Tree Serivce bucket truck and owner/operator John, my new
+With the help of an Alberts Tree Serivce bucket truck and owner/operator John,

 With the crane holding the antenna assembly above my head, this OM was guiding the mast